Pranab-Giri/Mini-Project-css-/README.md

-﻿# Mini Projects using CSS and JavaScript
+﻿# Mini Projects using HTML, CSS and JavaScript